ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 - `address` appears in the data as `82ddaf3f1fcd3c18f5664cd7fb12bd8c38d5d4ba`
 - `threshold` appears at the end of the data as `2`

-Now we can use the `data` value as an argument for our proposal.
+Now we can use the `--data` flag and pass in the `data` above as an argument for our proposal.
 ```zsh
 yarn safe propose 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114 --data 0x0d582f1300000000000000000000000082ddaf3f1fcd3c18f5664cd7fb12bd8c38d5d4ba0000000000000000000000000000000000000000000000000000000000000002 --to 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114
 ```